ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Holding someone up or immediately attacking someone out of one of these exits is strictly prohibited.
 Allow any party exiting the ability for counterplay (to gain cover or re-enter/exit the building), as per the RDM Rules and Guidelines.

-- When riding with more than 6 people in a group, the 6 active shooters must be designated before setting out for a trip
+- Criminals/groups are expected to ride around with no more than 6 people when doing any criminal activity.

+- You can only ride around with more than 6 people if you are not hostile, not masked and not seeking criminal activity

+- Engaging a ranch that has more than 6 people there is as at your own risk, ranches can defend with up to 12 people

 - Saint Denis and Blackwater have fully manned law offices whether you see a single player there or not.